Zanele Muholi: Faces and Phases (2006–ongoing)

 In 2006, Muholi began their Faces and Phases project, a series of around three hundred portraits of lesbians, shot in front of plain or patterned backgrounds.
+The project began in 2006 when Muholi photographed activist and friend Busi Sigasa.
+Sigasa is a survivor of corrective rape and contracted HIV from the attack.
 Muholi's concern for their participant's safety dictated that all pictured individuals be of age and fully out.
 Faces and Phases mocks the "art-in-service-to-science" narrative engrained in colonial images.
 18th century botany imagery shows various plants plucked from their natural environment therefore erasing any social or cultural context.
 This practice emphasizes Western discovery of an object without acknowledging its longstanding existence.
 According to Susan Kart at Grove Art Online, this project "documents victims of sexual assault and hate crimes, the wedding images share moments of victory, acceptance, and joy for LGBTI families."
 In Faces and Phases, Muholi utilizes this history and compares it to the representation of LGBTI in South Africa.
-Black queer individuals have increased drastically in national representation but this is still an erasure of important context.
+Black queer individuals have increased dramatically in national representation but this is still an erasure of important context.
 These individuals are represented in the same way as the botanical prints.
 There is increased visibility for Western consumption but no attention is paid to the suffering and systematic oppression these individuals face in post-apartheid South Africa.
 Muholi challenges this in their series by providing names, dates, locations, and representing the participants within a public sphere.
-Without captions, the photographs could fall under the normalized gaze of the West.

 In June 2014, Muholi was back at their alma mater, showing Faces and Phases at the Ryerson Image Centre as part of WorldPride.
 In the same month they showed at the Singapore International Arts Festival's O.P.E.N. where they also spoke on legacies of violence.